-I was on the passenger side of my sister’s horse box with the taste of straw in my mouth and the stoneage diesel engine beneath my feet as I was scrolling through pictures of the motorcycle I was on the way to collect.
-I had spoken to the seller beforehand who was trying to talk me out of buying it.
-Typically, he explained, Honda owners do not want ‘worn cosmetically challenged examples and I don’t think it is the bike for you’.
-The pictures supported his claims and I knew at a minimum it would a good overhaul and replacement parts before I started to ride it.
+I was on the passenger side of my sister’s horse box with the taste of straw in my mouth and the stone-age diesel engine beneath my feet as I was scrolling through pictures of the motorcycle I was on the way to collect.
+I had spoken to Liam the seller beforehand who was trying to talk me out of buying it.
+Typically, Liam explained, Honda owners do not want ‘worn, cosmetically challenged examples’ and he did not think it would be the bike for me.
+The pictures supported his claims and I knew at a minimum it would need a good overhaul and replacement parts before I started to ride it.
 However, with Honda’s proven reliability and high quality in mind I put down my deposit.

 Arriving to pick up the bike was when the surprises started to un-fold.
-I was expecting a small independent garage but found a large organised showroom floor with over 100 bikes on display.
+Firstly, I was expecting a small independent garage but found a large organised showroom floor with over 100 bikes on display.
 All well presented and clean it was easy to get distracted and buy another motorcycle.
 I announced myself at the counter and met Liam who I had spoken to on the phone.
 He commended me on efforts in making the journey down.
 Liam rolled out the 2007 Honda Deauville from the workshop and perched it on its side stand.
 The bike in front of me was not the bike in the pictures or the one Liam had described.

-Accompanied buy a Data Tool alarm this machine had a strong presence, depth to the paintwork and clear quality.
-The switchgear was clean, the tyres brand new and with only minor cosmetic blemishes distracting my gaze.
+Accompanied buy a Data Tool alarm this machine had a strong presence, depth to the paintwork and standout quality.
+The switchgear was clean, the tyres brand new and only minor cosmetic blemishes distracted my gaze.
 Though I had already committed to buying the bike I was sold.
-I was blunt with Liam explaining that he had undersold the bike as I was prepared for much worse.
-The week before I saw a younger lower mileage example that was distressed and wanted a full service and new tyres; the seller wanted £3000 so I walked away.
+I was blunt with Liam explaining that he had undersold the machine as I was prepared for much worse and would have paid more.
+The week before I saw a younger lower mileage example that was visibly distressed, aching for a full service and appeared to have just broken out of a scrapyard where is was lucky to escape with its cylinder heads.
+The seller wanted £3000 so I walked away.

-This is not a surprise for the Deauville because even though it was a sales success when it was in production has since been labelled as a boring underpowered old mans bike – which does not support multiple ownership.
-Stereotypically these bikes have one or two previous owners and tens of thousands of miles on them (not including the shop I am the second owner of this bike and it has 38,000 miles).
+This is not a surprise because even though the Deauville was a sales success when in production has since been labelled as a boring underpowered old mans bike.
+These claims do not support multiple ownership.
+Stereotypically these bikes have one or two previous owners and tens of thousands of miles on them.
+Not including the shop I am the second owner of the bike and it has 38,000 miles.

 After settling up we squashed the bike into the horse box on a bed of straw and poo.
-Tied it down and set our sights for home; elated.
+Tied it down with yarn and set our sights for home; elated.
 We made it back again in good time and put the bike in the garage; bliss.